 2. Widespread Shingle Damage

 A few missing shingles can happen after any storm.
 But when you see widespread curling, buckling, or granule loss across large sections, patching won't solve the underlying problem.
 A full replacement is the most cost-effective long-term solution.
+If storm damage caused the issue, your homeowner's insurance may cover the replacement.

 3. Sagging Roof Deck